 Two visitors can attend between 2.30pm and 3.30pm and 7pm and 8pm.
 No other children.

-Visiting for partners remains 10am to 8pm.
+Visiting for birth partners is 8am to 10pm.

 At The James Cook University Hospital we care for women throughout their pregnancy experience, during any antenatal admissions and after birth.